Sustainable Concrete Domes Developed with Inflatable Air Cushions

-Usually when concrete shells are constructed, they require support from elaborate and expensive timber structures.
-In light of this requirement, large concrete domes are rarely ever built any more.
+Usually, when concrete shells are constructed, they require support from elaborate and expensive timber structures.
+In light of this requirement, large concrete domes are rarely ever built anymore.
 Thankfully a revolutionary technique has now been developed at the Vienna University of Technology which eliminates the need for timber structures.
 By making the timber structures obsolete, this new method helps to save time, resources and money!

 The method calls for air cushions to be placed underneath a flat slab of concrete.
 After the flat slab of concrete hardens on the ground, the air cushion underneath is inflated, which in turn bends the concrete – forming the sustainable shell.
 It is believed that even large event halls are able to be built this way and as such we may be seeing an influx of concrete dome structures being erected in years to come.

-Professor Johann Kollegger of the Vienna Univeristy of Technology describes the process similar to that of peeling and orange peel and flattening it on a flat surface – only reversed.
+Professor Johann Kollegger of the Vienna University of Technology describes the process similar to that of peeling and orange peel and flattening it on a flat surface – only reversed.
 “We do it the other way around, starting with a flat surface and then bending it to a shell,” Kollegger explains.
 This new method had been developed by Professor Kollegger and colleague Benjamin Kromoser and has already been successfully tested on the Aspang Grounds in Vienna.

 How does it work?
 The Pneumatic Wedge Method